-As parents and teachers, we can’t approach these dilemmas like we used to, and what works for girls often doesn’t work for boys.
-We’re at a critical crossroads.
-Boys need us to show up.
+As parents and teachers, we can’t approach these challenges in the same old way.
+We are at a critical crossroad.
+Boys need us to show up differently.
 I’m here to show up with you.

 “Mom, all the girls in class are perfect.
 I’m the bad one.”